 Employers may nominate GFSD fellows directly, obviating the selection process.
 These fellows may enroll for either a Master’s or a PhD degree.

-Selection GFSD employers select fellows based the following factors, not in order:
+Selection Process: GFSD employers select fellows based the following factors, not in order:

 Using these criteria, employers review the pool of applicants and advise GFSD of which students the employer wishes to support.
 GFSD then makes the award.